geovedi/book-notes/reading-list.md

 * David Sax - The Future Is Analog
 * Dean Buonomano - Your Brain is a Time Machine
 * Don Norman - The Design Of Everyday Things
-* Donald Knuth  - The Art of Computer Programming
+* Donald E. Knuth  - The Art of Computer Programming
 * Emily Prokop - The Story Behind
 * Eric S. Raymond - The Cathedral & the Bazaar
-* Erik Brynjolfsson, Andrew McAfee - The Second Machine Age
+* Erik Brynjolfsson, Andrew McAfee, Jeff Cummings - The Second Machine Age
-* Frederick Brooks Jr. - The Mythical Man-Month
 * Fyodor Dostoevsky - Crime and Punishment
 * George Orwell - 1984
 * Helen Czerski - Storm in a Teacup
-* Jack London - A Northern Adventure
 * Johann Hari - Stolen Focus
-* John Coleman - Conspirators' Hierarchy
-* Jules Payot - The Education Of The Will
-* Leo Tolstoy - Master And Man
 * Marc Seifer - Tesla: Wizard at War
 * Max Fisher - The Chaos Machine
 * Max Tegmark - Life 3.0
+* Philip Kotler - Confronting Capitalism
+* Michio Kaku - Physics of the Future
 * Michio Kaku - Physics Of The İmpossible
-* Michio Kaku - Physics of the Future
-* Philip Kotler - Confronting Capitalism
 * Ray Kurzweil - The Age of Spiritual Machines
 * Ray Kurzweil - The Singularity Is Near
 * Richard A. Muller - Now
-* Richard T. Hammond - Conversations With The Universe
-* Robert Winston - The Human Brain
-* Sigmund Freud - Mass Psychology
-* Stefan Zweig - Chess
-* Stefan Zweig - The Story Of a Collapse
 * Stephen Hawking - Brief Answers to the Big Questions
 * Steve Krug - Don't Make Me Think, Revisited
 * Steven Levy - Hackers